 Signal 1 – The signal line has crossed over the MACD line.
 The histogram is below the center line.
 Both the MACD and the signal line are pointing down.
 This is our indication to go short on the GBP/USD.
 We will hold that trade until the lines crossover again and the trend reverses.

 Exit signal – the lines cross again.
 End your trade.

 Signal 2 – The market is still moving quickly.
 The signal line has crossed over the MACD line.
-Both lines are pointing upward, and the histogram is above the centre line.
+Both lines are pointing upward, and the histogram is above the centerline.
 This is a clear buy signal.
 We go long and hold the trade until our next exit signal.

 Exit signal – the lines cross again.
 End your trade.
 At this point, the market has gone flat and is trending sideways.
-This is clear to see by the MACD lines following the centre line instead of trending way above or way below.
+This is clear to see by the MACD lines following the centerline instead of trending way above or way below.

 Swing Trading the MACD – Center Line Crossovers